High-Performance DBMSs with io_uring: When and How to use it: Background on

-\paragraph{Other features for modern hardware.} \iouring{} is designed to fully exploit modern hardware capabilities, supporting a variety of additional features.
-These span both high-level application optimizations and low-level runtime tuning for efficient asynchronous I/O. Key features include buffer registration and pinning to reduce memory management overhead, multishot operations, polling modes, and advanced request scheduling.
-In the remainder of this paper, we examine how database engines leverage these mechanisms to implement efficient I/O.
+\paragraph{Other features for modern hardware.} \iouring{} is designed to exploit modern hardware capabilities, supporting a variety of additional features.
+These span high-level application optimizations and low-level runtime tuning for asynchronous I/O. Key features include buffer registration and pinning to reduce memory management overhead, multishot operations, polling modes, and advanced request scheduling.
+In the remainder of this paper, we examine how DB engines leverage these mechanisms to implement efficient I/O.